QuantEcon/cbc_2024/source_files/friday/overborrowing.md

 ## Markov dynamics

-Before studying Bianchi (2011), we develop some functions for working with the VAR process
+Before studying Bianchi (2011), we develop some functions for working with the bivariate VAR process

 $$
    \ln y' = A \ln y + u'